rvishalmohan98/rvishalmohan98/README.md

-### Hi there, I'm Mohankumar MC [C Tathva][website] 👋
+### Hi there, I'm Mohankumar MC 👋

 Graduated from Rajeev Institute of Technology, in the Department of Computer Science and Engineering.

 ## I'm a Developer !!

 - 🔭 I’m currently working on Web Technologies.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything. 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on startup with innovations.
-- 🤔 I’m looking for help with Data Scientist
+- 🤔 I’m looking for help with Data Scientist.
-- 💬 Ask me about /The_Social_Dilemma
+- 💬 Ask me about \The_Social_Dilemma
 - ⚡ Fun fact: I love to draw.

 ### Connect with me: